George Avery (professor)

 George Avery (July 27, 1926 – March 5, 2004) was an American professor of German Studies at Swarthmore College.

 Life

-After growing up in the Greek immigrant community of Philadelphia, he served in Germany as a soldier during World War II.
-His experience in Germany led to his deep interest in German culture.
-Immediately after the war, he participated in humanitarian efforts in Finland and Greece.
-After returning to the United States, he studied German at the University of Pennsylvania.
-He obtained his B.A. and M.A. there, as well as his Ph.D.

-After a temporary teaching engagement at St. Joseph's University, he was hired by Swarthmore in 1959 and taught there until his retirement.
+After a temporary teaching engagement at St. Joseph's University, Avery was hired by Swarthmore in 1959 and taught there until his retirement.
 He served as Chair of the Department of Modern Languages from 1975 to 1980.
-His student Jonathan Franzen portrayed Avery's endearing, if eccentric, manner of teaching in his memoirs.
+His student, Jonathan Franzen, portrayed Avery's manner of teaching in his memoirs.

 Research

 Avery specialized in German literature of the twentieth century, be it German, Swiss, or Austrian in origin.
 He published monographs and scholarly editions on the work of Robert Walser, Herwarth Walden and Karl Kraus.
 Avery received international recognition for his "pioneering study" on Walser.
 Andreas Kramer noted Avery's "meticulous notes and his commented index" regarding the correspondence between Karl Kraus and Herwath Walden, concluding that "Avery's edition [...] substantially contributes to our understanding of the wider cultural and social context of the German and Austrian avant-garde before 1914."